abberik/PokeMeistro/README.md

-# PokeMeistro - The easy way to catch 'em all.
+# PokeMeistro - The easy platform independent way to catch 'em all.